Decoding Employee Satisfaction: 5 Must-Know Metrics

 Do you want to set yourself up for success and smooth out the entire orientation process?
 Then you'll need to perform a few administrative tasks first.

 We recommend you run a survey or use some other kind of feedback tool to get input from your current employees: what do they love about your company culture?
 What would they change?
 How should orientation sessions be run at your company?
 These questions will help you understand current employee experiences and how to improve.
+Consider how enhancing your company culture could potentially increase college enrollment, as many students are drawn to companies with positive and engaging work environments.

 You need to prepare an employee handbook if you haven't done so already.
 Not only will this document cover the orientation and onboarding procedures at your company, but it will also help recruits understand your company policies and workflows.
 It should also include some helpful time-saving FAQs.